jamitzky/pupyMPI/documentation/glossary.rst

    communicator
       Holds information about a specific rank execution along with communication information used to reach other ranks part of the same communicator.

+   tag
+      A integer you specify on a message allowing you do filter the kind of messages you wan't to receive.